 Health and safety campaign within the Transport and warehousing Sector County RIDDOR statistics / reports of concern and National Priority identified in National Local Authority Enforcement Code (May 2013) Questionnaires/focused inspections in sector premises relating to controls in place on vehicle movements and working at height.
 To raise awareness and ensure adequate controls in place to the major hazards in the transport sector.
-To raise awareness Number of premises visited Number of enforcement notices served.
-Health and Safety campaign in Care Home Sector County RIDDOR statistics / reports of concern and National Priority identified in National Local Authority Enforcement Code (May 2013) Focused inspections in sector premises relating to legionella controls, scalding, falls, bedrails, moving and handling patients and violence at work. and ensure adequate controls in place to the major hazards in the Care Home sector. inspections carried out / level of compliance of businesses.
+Number of premises visited Number of enforcement notices served.
+Health and Safety campaign in Care Home Sector County RIDDOR statistics / reports of concern and National Priority identified in National Local Authority Enforcement Code (May 2013) Focused inspections in sector premises relating to legionella controls, scalding, falls, bedrails, moving and handling patients and violence at work.
+To raise awareness and ensure adequate controls in place to the major hazards in the Care Home sector.
+Number of inspections carried out / level of compliance of businesses.
 Health and Safety campaign in Hotel and Leisure Sector County RIDDOR statistics / reports of concern and National Priority identified in National Local Authority Enforcement Code (May 2013) Focused audits /inspections on controls to prevent violence at work and falls.
 To raise awareness and ensure adequate controls in place to falls and violence at work in the Hotel and Leisure sector.
 Number of premises contacted / inspected, questionnaires returned.
-Reactive Intervention Investigate reports of incidents and ill health using the Incident Selection Criteria RIDDOR statistics Incident and III Health Investigation.
-To investigate to establish if there are any issues or poor management performance.
-Number of incidents reported Number of incidents investigated Number of notices served Number of prosecutions / cautions.
+Reactive Intervention Investigate reports of s RIDDOR Incident and III Health To investigate to Number of incidents and ill health using the Incident Selection Criteria statistics Investigation. establish if there are any issues or poor management performance. incidents reported Number of incidents investigated Number of notices served Number of prosecutions / cautions.
 Investigate reports of concern and complaint from employees or members of the public Reports of complaint Dealing with Issues of Complaint To investigate to establish if there are any issues or poor management performance.
 Number/Nature of complaints investigated Number of notices served.